-The mortality table used to project the mortality experience of non-disabled plan participants is a 50% male/50% female blend of the following tables:
+The mortality table used to project the mortality experience of non-disabled plan participants is a 50% male, 50% female blend of the following tables:

-The RP-2014 Healthy Annuitant Mortality Tables, with rates multiplied by 105%
+- The RP-2014 Healthy Annuitant Mortality Tables, with rates multiplied by 105%

-The RP-2014 Employee Mortality Tables
+- The RP-2014 Employee Mortality Tables

-The RP-2014 Juvenile Mortality Tables
+- The RP-2014 Juvenile Mortality Tables

-For ages 0-17 we use the rates in Table 3; for ages 18-49 we use the rates in Table 2; for ages 70 and older we use the rates in Table 1; and for ages 50-69 we blend Table 1 and Table 2.
+For ages 0-17 we use the rates in Table 3; for ages 18-49 we use the rates in Table 2; for ages 50-69 we blend Table 1 and Table 2, and for ages 70 and older we use the rates in Table 1.

-The mortality table used to project the mortality experience of disabled plan participants is 50% Male, 50% Female blend of RP-2014 Disabled Retiree Mortality Tables.
+The mortality table used to project the mortality experience of disabled plan participants is a 50% Male, 50% Female blend of RP-2014 Disabled Retiree Mortality Tables.

-These mortality tables were first used for the December 31, 2015, actuarial valuations.
+These mortality tables were first used for the December 31, 2015 actuarial valuations.